opentok/opentok-android-sdk-samples/Phone-Call-Notification/README.md

 * Connect to an OpenTok session
 * Publish an audio-video stream to the session
 * Subscribe to another client's audio-video stream
-* Subscribe notified about incoming and outgoing phone calls
+* Be notified about incoming and outgoing phone calls and idle state

 # Configure the app
 Open the `OpenTokConfig` file and configure the `API_KEY`, `SESSION_ID`, and `TOKEN` variables.
 You can obtain these values from your [TokBox account](https://tokbox.com/account/#/).